jackbdu/p5-vs-processing/TASKS.md

+### Todo
++ figure out differences between P5.js vs Processing

+  what can/cannot one do with P5.js/Processing

-discover diff P5 vs Processing build example projects hello.processing.org/editor/ p5.js connecting with arduino
++ build example projects using P5.js

++ p5.js connecting with arduino

++ website / app serving as the "textbook" for intlab classes

-"book" - code sharing sites?
+  look into code sharing sites?

-what can you do with P5 / what cant you do
----
-ultimate goal: next fall things are done each lesson can correspond with what's happening
-"too many students"
+  live p5.js editor hello.processing.org/editor/

+### nyushima problems
++ too many students

++ faculty transition from NYU washington sq

-making it easy for faculty from NYC come and teach the class without learning how to do it here course material + [support material]
+  faculty from nyc can come and teach the class without learning how to do it here

----
-add a little bit